 - Guido Russo, University of Naples Federico II, Italy, and INFN (Nuclear Physics National Institute), Italy

-Special Issue of International Journal of Parallel Programming (tentative)
+Special Issue on Scientific Journal (tentative)

 The authors of the papers presented at the workshop, as well as all the